- The Fiscal

 The earned income tax credit (EITC) is a part of the tax code aimed at reducing poverty.
 It was first enacted in 1975 on a temporary basis amid broader debates about welfare reform and had the primary goal of encouraging people to obtain employment.
 Originally designed to target low-income working families with children, the EITC has since expanded to include middle-income families and, on a much more limited basis, those without children.

 The EITC works by reducing an individual’s tax liability, meaning that it reduces the amount of taxes owed.
 It is also refundable, so if an individual’s liability is smaller than their tax credit, they will receive the difference in the form of a refund.

 Broadly speaking, a taxpayer’s income determines their eligibility for the EITC, and benefits for eligible workers vary by family size and marital status.
 For example, for 2020, the maximum amount a single person with one qualifying child could earn while still being eligible for the EITC was $41,756.
 For single people with no qualifying children making less than $15,820 would be eligible for the EITC (as long as they are between the ages of 25 and 64 years).

 Workers receive a credit equal to a percentage of their earnings, up to a maximum amount.
 The credit increases with income up to a certain threshold, stabilizes, and then phases out.
-For 2019, the maximum EITC for a single person with one child was $3,526; the maximum credit for a childless worker was $538.
+For 2020, the maximum EITC for a single person with one child was $3,584; the maximum credit for a childless worker was $538.
 The maximum EITC and income thresholds are adjusted each year for inflation.
 A temporary special rule in response to the COVID-19 pandemic allows taxpayers to use their 2019 earned income if it is greater than their 2020 earned income to determine their 2020 EITC.

 In addition to the federal EITC, 31 states, the District of Columbia, Guam, and Puerto Rico have EITCs.
 State EITCs provide additional benefits by reducing an individual’s liability for state income taxes.
 Those credits are similar to the federal credit, but their eligibility standards, credit amounts, and refundability vary.